tensorflow/tensorflow/tensorflow/lite/micro/kernels/vexriscv/doc/DepthwiseConv2D_int8.md

 |   **(#9, 1)**   |   **(#9, 0)**   |
 |      ...        |       ...       |
 | **(#9, C - 1)** | **(#9, C - 1)** |

-The calculation for each element at the output is completed when it reaches the bold coordinates in the table.
-From the table, this scheme only gets partial results until it reaches the last location (i.e., `(#9, 0)` to `(#9, C-1)`).
-Ideally, we can use the output tensor directly as an accumulator, no extra space is needed at runtime.
-Yet, since the output tensor is limited (8 bits) in an integer model, accumulating intermediate values at the output tensor will cause overflow: the product of two `int8` values is in the range of `int16` and there are `H * W` values to be accumulated, the range of the value before quantization is `H * W * MAX_INT16`.
-Therefore, an `int32` accumulator is adequate as long as the number of accumulations `(H*W*C)` does not exceed `2^16`.
-To address overflow when accumulating at output tensor and provide better memory access pattern, an `int32` array of size equals to number of channels (`C`) as accumulators is enough, since those `C` calculations are done once a set of spatial locations (`#1` to `#9`) are convolved, we don't have to allocate an array with size equals to the output tensor to accumulate the values.

 If we implement this idea, i.e. allocating a temporary array with size equals to `C`, we can follow the loop structure shown below, this would work just fine, but as we can see in the routine, it involves allocating an `int32` array of **size in proportional to the input channel**, which is not preferable in those resource limited devices because we cannot assure there will always be enough memory given any application or model.